 Senior executives of travel businesses accused of assisting irregular migration have been subject to visa restrictions by the U.S. Department of State.
-Businesses in Europe, Asia, and other places are the focus of this action.
+This action focuses on companies in Europe, Asia, and other regions.
 Dismantling networks that take advantage of vulnerable migrants for financial gain is the goal of the punishments.

 The limitations on visas are a component of a larger effort to stop human trafficking.
-These actions have resulted in more than 70 charter flight routes being closed.
-Among those impacted are important routes that are frequently used for irregular movement between Cuba and Nicaragua.
+These actions have resulted in the closure of more than 70 charter flight routes.
+Among those impacted are essential routes that are frequently used for irregular movement between Cuba and Nicaragua.

 According to Matthew Miller, a spokesman for the State Department, these limitations apply worldwide.
 Sanctions also target people who qualify for the Visa Waiver Program.
 Individuals from 16 nations in Latin America, the Middle East, Europe, Asia, North Africa, and West Africa are subject to sanctions.

 Section 212(a)(3)(C) of the Immigration and Nationality Act supports the approach.
-This enables the United States to limit visas for those engaged in national security-threatening actions.
+This enables the United States to limit visas for individuals engaged in actions that threaten national security.
 The goal is to prevent public officials, private companies, and smugglers from making money off of human trafficking.

-In 2024, transportation businesses associated with unauthorized migration from Cuba to Nicaragua were subject to stricter U.S. penalties.
+In 2024, transportation businesses associated with unauthorized migration from Cuba to Nicaragua were subject to stricter penalties under U.S. law.
 Visa restrictions applied to airline and maritime company executives.
-Some Cuban airlines used state-owned fleets to continue flights to Nicaragua despite these measures.
+Some Cuban airlines continued to operate flights to Nicaragua using state-owned fleets despite these measures.

 The United States has continuously made efforts to strengthen its stance against exploitative behaviours.
 Since the initiative’s inception, over 70 charter flight routes have been shut down.
 Routes linking Nicaragua with Cuba and Libya, two important hubs in unauthorized migrant networks, are included in this.

-Critical routes used by traffickers and smugglers have been hampered by the restrictions.
+The restrictions have hampered critical routes used by traffickers and smugglers.
 They lessen migrant exploitation and restrict routes for unauthorized migration.
-The actions demonstrate the United States' dedication to border security and peaceful migration.
+The actions demonstrate the United States’ dedication to border security and peaceful migration.

 The State Department has reaffirmed that no organization should make money off of migrants.
 These penalties send a clear message by focusing on both private businesses and organizations with ties to the government.
 The United States wants to hold everyone responsible for illegal migration networks.